StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 - The "Probable causes" section on the Problem details tab in the right panel now groups together consecutive events of the same type, happening on the same component.
 STAC-15832
 - Health checks have more informative preview items in the right-hand side panel.
 STAC-14845
 - In the StackState UI, Event handlers have been redesigned and relocated from the left panel to the "View summary" tab on the right panel.
 STAC-14815
 - Added the ability to enable and disable monitors.
 This is helpful while you are developing your monitor, so as to not having it immediately running on its configured schedule.
-Monitors can be enabled on-demand via the CLI command `sts monitor run -i`.
+Monitors can be enabled on-demand via the CLI command `sts monitor enable -i`.
 STAC-14719
 - The relations section in the "Component details" tab indicates which side of the relation the selected component is.
 STAC-17371
 - All the "tag" looking properties (for example,, identifiers, labels and sources), active or disabled, now have a direct "copy-to-clipboard" option added on hover.
 STAC-16967
 - The right panel Component details tab now features a "Relations" section to showcase all the direct relations that particular component has, inside or outside the current view.
 STAC-16682